 Take a few minutes out of your busy day to say nice things about yourself.
 Practicing positive affirmations about motherhood and your postpartum body will help reframe your negative thoughts.

 Affirmations are a quick and powerful way to fit in self-care.
 Write out a few that resonate with you and practice them in the shower or while feeding your baby, making dinner, and drifting off to sleep.
-The more you say these phrases, the better you’ll internalize them.

 2. Try journaling

-Buy a guided journal filled with questions and topic starters if looking at a blank page is intimidating.
+Buy a guided postpartum journal filled with questions and topic starters if looking at a blank page is intimidating.
 Many companies even sell ones that are specific to wellness and motherhood.

 3. Take a break from social media